joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/05/12/crosswords/Crosswords-puzzles-constructor-guzzetta.html?searchResultPosition=4

 **Everything Was Canceled in 2020.
 What About 2021?**\
-`From the French Open and the Toyko Olympics to New York Pride, a look at which global events are canceled, postponed or moving ahead (with altered plans) in 2021.`\
+`From the French Open and the Tokyo Olympics to New York Pride, a look at which global events are canceled, postponed or moving ahead (with altered plans) in 2021.`\
 https://nytimes.com/2021/05/12/travel/canceled-events-2021-coronavirus.html?searchResultPosition=5

 **What to Know About Vaccinations for Children 12 to 15 in N.Y.**\